 Digital is redefining our customer experiences, the value chain, fullfilment processes, marketing, sales, and customer loyalty.
 As we become more catered to and become more demanding, what we used to expect in the way of Customer Satisfaction is morphing into a demand for Customer Delight.

-When a user enters a search query into a search engine such as Google, they expect the search to return results (websites) which completely satisfy their requirements.
-With the absolutely humungous amount of information on the Web (about 250 billion DVDs worth of data), the ambiguities of human language, flexible location and device usage, and the short-worded […]
+SEM, SEO, SEA … it helps to understand how Search Engine Optimisation (SEO) work When a user enters a search query into a search engine such as Google, they expect the search to return results (websites) which completely satisfy their requirements.
+With the absolutely humungous amount of information on the Web (about 250 billion DVDs worth of […]

-If you are like me, and started work in the pre-digital years, you are probably wondering how we managed to work without all the buzzwords.
+The four roadbocks to an effective digital strategy If you are like me, and started work in the pre-digital years, you are probably wondering how we managed to work without all the buzzwords.
 It was a simpler time.
-We had bandwidth to work through our task cycles with our IBM compatible PC, tackling those low hanging fruit to improve the bottom line – […]
+We had bandwidth to work through our task cycles with our IBM compatible PC, tackling those low […]

-Content Marketing is one of the many digital buzzwords you cannot avoid these days.
-You may also have stumbled across Digital Transformation, Native Advertising, Internet of Things, Big Data, Machine Learning, Algorithm, Customer Journey, Digital First, E-Health, Micro-Moments, Geo-Fencing … While the term Content Marketing first appeared in 1996, the idea has been with us since at […]
+What is the purpose of content and managing what we are doing with it in an efficient and effective way Content Marketing is one of the many digital buzzwords you cannot avoid these days.
+You may also have stumbled across Digital Transformation, Native Advertising, Internet of Things, Big Data, Machine Learning, Algorithm, Customer Journey, Digital First, […]